We went to court to #StopRosebank - and won.

 Last September, the previous UK government approved the development of the controversial Rosebank oil field.
 Rosebank is not compatible with a safe climate or liveable future.

-We believe that this decision is not just a disaster for climate, and morally and economically wrong, but unlawful.
+We believed that this decision is not just a disaster for climate, and morally and economically wrong, but unlawful.

-Claims that drilling Rosebank is compatible with the UK’s obligations and a safe climate don't add up - and we will prove it in court.
+Claims that drilling Rosebank is compatible with the UK’s obligations and a safe climate don't add up - and we proved it in court.

-There are not just one, but two cases to #StopRosebank, one by Uplift, the other by Greenpeace UK.
+There were two cases to #StopRosebank, one by Uplift, the other by Greenpeace UK.
 Both will be heard in the Court of Session in Edinburgh.

 Timeline